deadpyxel/tabulanil-sanity-dnd5e/README.md

 A simple FoundryVTT module to add insanity to your games.
 Compatible with DnD 5e v3.0 running on FoundryVTT v11.

-> Note: This module was created with my table's homebrew rules in mind, so general customization was not the initial main goal of this module, while it may be in the future.
+> Note: This module was created with my table's homebrew rules in mind.
+> General customization was not the initial main goal of this module, while it may be in the future.

 ## Features